periscuelo/docker-php-fpm/nginx.md

 <?php phpinfo(); ?>
 ```

-And you can *create and edit* too the php.ini, default.conf and my.cnf as you need.
+And you can *create and edit* too the php.ini, php-fpm.ini, default.conf and my.cnf as you need.
 Now you are ready for the next step.

 ## Usage